Here are 8 of the best new release TV shows and films on Netflix UK this week in November

-Best new releases on Netflix 2022: 8 of best new series and films on Netflix this week
+Best new releases on Netflix 2022: Here are 8 of best new series and films on Netflix this week

 Netflix have enjoyed a successful year with the release of some of the world’s most critically acclaimed television shows and films, despite beginning the year will the news they had lost subscribers for the first time in over a decade.